Welcome to SysAid!

 What's the fastest way to get started with SysAid Asset Management?
-Go to Asset Management --> Network Discovery and click the button Run WMI Scan.
+Go to Settings > Network Discovery > General and click Run WMI Scan.
 This opens the Network Discovery Wizard.
 Start importing your assets immediately!

 You're now ready to start using the SysAid Service Desk, but there are a few configurations that you should make before you get started.

-Go to Service Desk --> Service Desk Settings.
-The tabs you see here control settings for your service desk.
+Go to Settings > Service Desk.
+The options you see here control settings for your service desk.
 There are some settings that you should configure before beginning to use the service desk:

 - In order to properly classify your service records, you should create categories.
 SysAid comes with a number of default categories.
 The Categories tab is where you add your own categories.
 More details